calgo-lab/gist/README.md

 shasum -a 256 /path/to/main_data.parquet
 shasum -a 256 /path/to/metadata.csv
 ```
-And compare to hashes in `checksums/data.sha256` (datasets are identical if hashes are identical)
+And compare to hashes in `checksums/data.txt` (datasets are identical if hashes are identical)

 ### Reproduce outputs
-If you want to reproduce the contents of data and reports, run this; if checksum test (next section) is successful, it will recreate the exact same files though
+If you want to reproduce derived files in `data/` and `reports/`, run:
 ```bash
 python src/prep/ingest.py
 python src/prep/summary.py